Strong-naming an assembly creates a unique identity for the assembly, and can prevent assembly conflicts.

 Why strong-name your assemblies?

 When you reference a strong-named assembly, you can expect certain benefits, such as versioning and naming protection.
-Strong-named assemblies can be installed in the Global Assembly Cache, which is required to enable some scenarios.
+In the .NET Framework, strong-named assemblies can be installed in the global assembly cache, which is required to enable some scenarios.

 Strong-named assemblies are useful in the following scenarios: